 While not the most well-designed game ever, this game still deserves an award for what it attempts to do: help scientists analyze genetic cancer data.
-There are Android and iOS versions, but no matter which version you have, your gaming will be making a difference.
+There are Android nd iOS versions [No Longer Available], but no matter which version you have, your gaming will be making a difference.

 Before each course, you map out your course by selecting the most dense points in the field of “Element Alpha” shown above.
 This mythical element stands in for the genetic code that you’re helping to analyze.
 By choosing the most dense points and collection Element Alpha, you help identify certain parts of the genetic code that otherwise would have to be done by hand by busy scientists.

 The actual gameplay isn’t the most riveting thing in the world, but it has a good upgrade and levelling system so that it feels as if you’re progressing steadily.
 You try to collect as much Element Alpha as possible while passing through the rings and shooting down asteroids that try to kill you.

 Give it a try.
 It’s free, and it can only help.

 The Internet is crawling with ways you can help out with just five minutes of your time, and Cell Slider is a perfect example of that.
 Unlike Play To Cure, which tried to mask cancer research under a game, Cell Slider straight up asks you to help identify cancerous cells.

 The idea here is crowdsourced processing again, but this time not from computer processors, but from your mind.
 An image will show up on your screen with a combination of cells visible, and you have to label if you see irregular cells, tissue, or blood cells.
 If you saw anything irregular, it will ask you some more questions, like how many there are and how yellow they appear.